• go to Barbara Liskov's profile page

 A.M TURING

 The A.M.
-Turing Award, sometimes referred to as the "Nobel Prize of Computing," was named in honor of Alan Mathison Turing (1912–1954), a British mathematician and computer scientist.
+Turing Award, sometimes referred to as the "Nobel Prize in Computing," was named in honor of Alan Mathison Turing (1912–1954), a British mathematician and computer scientist.
 He made fundamental advances in computer architecture, algorithms, formalization of computing, and artificial intelligence.
 Turing was also instrumental in British code-breaking work during World War II.